List of Danganronpa media

-Danganronpa (ダンガンロンパ) is a Japanese video game franchise created by Kazutaka Kodaka and developed and owned by Spike Chunsoft (formerly Spike).
+Danganronpa (ダンガンロンパ) is a Japanese adventure visual novel video game franchise created by Kazutaka Kodaka and developed and owned by Spike Chunsoft (formerly Spike).
 The series surrounds a group of high school students who are coerced into murdering each other by a creature named Monokuma.
 Gameplay features a mix of adventure, visual novel, and dating sim elements.
-The first game, Danganronpa: Trigger Happy Havoc, was released for the PlayStation Portable in 2010.
+The first game, Danganronpa: Trigger Happy Havoc, was released for the PlayStation Portable in 2010; the second game, Danganronpa 2: Goodbye Despair, was released in 2012; and the third game, Danganronpa V3: Killing Harmony, was released for the PlayStation 4 and the PlayStation Vita in 2017.